rinogodson/siege-pfp-maker/README.md

 ## 📚 Usage

-Go to [this link](https://siege-pfp.netlify.app) and start using it.
+Go to [this link](https://siege-pfp.netlify.app) and start using it by uploading your current pfp.

 ## 🤝 Contributing